 Dexmed, similar to other medicines, may cause side effects in some babies.
 The most common side effects of dexmed are lowering of the heart rate and blood pressure.
 Studies done so far show that the fall in heart rate and blood pressure are not likely to cause harm.

-During the 120-hours your baby will get the trial medicine, and for 24 hours after, the clinical team will measure your baby’s heart rate and blood pressure regularly.
+During the 120-hours your baby will get the trial medicine, the clinical team will measure your baby’s heart rate and blood pressure regularly.
 If they have any serious concerns, they will stop the trial medicine.
-A full list of treatment side effects and contraindications can be found (link/QR code to SmPC).
+A full list of treatment side effects and contraindications can be found here: DEXmedetomidine SmPC

 What are the possible benefits of taking part?